 npx create-next-app@latest --js --eslint

-This command asks you to choose a name for your project, then creates a project directory for you and installs the necessary dependencies.
+This command asks you to choose a name for your project and some options (you can accept all the defaults), then creates a project directory for you and installs the necessary dependencies.
 It also takes care of initializing a new Git repository and creating an initial commit with all the added files.
-This gives you a good starting point for managing your project’s source code history.
+This gives you a good starting point for managing your project's source code history.

 Step 2: Run the app locally